NTIA/LFMF/GitHubRepoPublicReleaseApproval.md

 before the pull request can be merged and this repo made public:

 * Project Lead: Kozma Jr, William
-* Supervising Division Chief or Release Authority: TODO-TEMPLATE
+* Supervising Division Chief or Release Authority: Chris Anderson